 Exposure to low enriched UF6 (less than 5%) will result in a lower neutron flux than the neutron field expected from highly enriched UF6 (greater than 97%) as surveyed at the Portsmouth Gaseous Diffusion Plant (PORTS) by Soldat and Tanner (1992).
-The dose fractions listed in Table 6-5 are claimant-favorable.
+The dose fractions listed in Table 6-5 are favorable to claimants (Soldat and Tanner 1992).